Last Updated on September 2, 2022 by Forest Master

 The soil structure itself is much better, as the natural pathways and tunnels that have been dug by earthworms and small organisms haven’t been destroyed.

-This leads to not only better drainage, which is critically important, but also allow the roots to grow easier, giving the plant more resources to funnel into the actual growing of vegetables, which is really what it’s all about!
+This leads to not only better drainage, which is critically important, but also allows the roots to grow easier, giving the plant more resources to funnel into the actual growing of vegetables, which is really what it’s all about!

 Better moisture retention